mwhamgenomics/mwhamgenomics.github.io/_posts/2016-06-23-deploying_python_modules.md

  Analysis-Driver and Reporting-App can access the common functionality of EGCG-Core if EGCG-Core is on `sys.path` or `PYTHONPATH`.
 That's a big 'if' though, and the problem of using the correct Python interpreter remains.

 To solve this problem, it is necessary to delve into Python's packaging and deployment features, and write a `setup.py` build/deploy script.
-You may have come across this setup.py file before from installing 3rd-party modules, via the command `python setup.py install`.
+You may have come across this setup.py file before from installing 3rd-party modules via the command `python setup.py install`.
 While the prospect of writing a build script may sound terrifying, it really isn't.
 To write a setup.py, it's easiest to look at examples.
 Let's look at how the setup.py for EGCG-Core looked upon its initial commit:

 {% highlight python %}
 from distutils.core import setup

 setup(